neridanek/neridanek/README.md

 ### Hi I'm Wiktor 👋

 Self-taught developer from Poznań.
-I currently work as frontend developer at Inwebit Poznań company.
-Working on foreign project including technologies as React, Typescript and Rest Api.
-I am aspiring to work as fullstack developer with Node.js/Express.js.
+Working on foreign project including technologies as React, Typescript and REST API.
+I am aspiring to work as Backend/Cloud developer.
 I am open to learn leading-edge technologies also looking for company that would give me a opportunity to use them in commercial projects.

-Personal project I'm currently working on : https://github.com/neridanek/fullstack-ecommerce <br/>
-(You can check the readme and give me a review)

 Where you'll find me : https://www.linkedin.com/in/wiktornejman01/